-Review Procedures
+12. Review Procedures

-Review and update the Committee's mandate annually, or sooner if the Committee deems it appropriate to do so.
-Review the summary of the Committee's composition and responsibilities in the Corporation's annual report, annual information form or other public disclosure documentation.
+- (a) Review and update the Committee's mandate annually, or sooner if the Committee deems it appropriate to do so.
+Review the summary of the Committee's composition and responsibilities in the Corporation's annual report, annual information form or other public disclosure documentation. - (b) Review the summary of all approvals by the Committee of the provision of audit, audit-related, tax and other services by the external auditors for inclusion in the Corporation's annual report and Annual Information Form filed with the CSA and the SEC.

-Review the summary of all approvals by the Committee of the provision of audit, audit-related, tax and other services by the external auditors for inclusion in the Corporation's annual report and Annual Information Form filed with the CSA and the SEC.
+13. Annual Financial Statements

-Annual Financial Statements
+- (a) Discuss and review with management and the external auditors the Corporation's and any subsidiary with public securities' annual audited financial statements and related documents prior to their filing or distribution.
+Such review shall include: - (i) The annual financial statements and related notes including significant issues regarding accounting principles, practices and significant management estimates and judgments, including any significant changes in the Corporation's selection or application of accounting principles, any major issues as to the adequacy of the Corporation's internal controls and any special steps adopted in light of material control deficiencies.

-- Discuss and review with management and the external auditors the Corporation's and any subsidiary with public securities' annual audited financial statements and related documents prior to their filing or distribution.
-Such review shall include: - (a) The annual financial statements and related notes including significant issues regarding accounting principles, practices and significant management estimates and judgments, including any significant changes in the Corporation's selection or application of accounting principles, any major issues as to the adequacy of the Corporation's internal controls and any special steps adopted in light of material control deficiencies. - (b) Management's Discussion and Analysis. - (c) The use of off-balance sheet financing including management's risk assessment and adequacy of disclosure - (d) The external auditors' audit examination of the financial statements and their report thereon. - (e) Any significant changes required in the external auditors' audit plan. - (f) Any serious difficulties or disputes with management encountered during the course of the audit, including any restrictions on the scope of the external auditors' work or access to required information. - (g) Other matters related to the conduct of the audit, which are to be communicated to the Committee under generally accepted auditing standards. - 2.
-Review and formally recommend approval to the Board of the Corporation's: - (a) Year-end audited financial statements.
-Such review shall include discussions with management and the external auditors as to: - (i) The accounting policies of the Corporation and any changes thereto. - (ii) The effect of significant judgments, accruals and estimates. - (iii) The manner of presentation of significant accounting items. - (iv) The consistency of disclosure. - (b) Management's Discussion and Analysis. - (c) Annual Information Form as to financial information. - (d) All prospectuses and information circulars as to financial information.
+- (ii) Management's Discussion and Analysis. - (iii) The use of off-balance sheet financing including management's risk assessment and adequacy of disclosure. - (iv) The external auditors' audit examination of the financial statements and their report thereon. - (v) Any significant changes required in the external auditors' audit plan. - (vi) Any serious difficulties or disputes with management encountered during the course of the audit, including any restrictions on the scope of the external auditors' work or access to required information. - (vii) Other matters related to the conduct of the audit, which are to be communicated to the Committee under generally accepted auditing standards. - (b) Review and formally recommend approval to the Board of the Corporation's: - (i) Year-end audited financial statements.
+Such review shall include discussions with management and the external auditors as to: - i.
+The accounting policies of the Corporation and any changes thereto. - ii.
+The effect of significant judgments, accruals and estimates. - iii.
+The manner of presentation of significant accounting items. - iv.
+The consistency of disclosure. - (ii) Management's Discussion and Analysis. - (iii) Annual Information Form as to financial information. - (iv) All prospectuses and information circulars as to financial information.